arkku/mouseps2serial/README.md

 * PD2/INT0: PS/2 CLK
 * PD4: PS/2 DATA
 * PD1/TXD: Serial data from mouse to computer
-* PD3: Serial DTR from computer (or tie to ground for always active)
+* PD3: Serial RTS from computer (or tie to ground for always active)
 * PD0/RXD: Serial data from computer to mouse (optional, tie high or low if not connected)
 * PB5/SCK: Indicator LED (optional)